 An overview of demand forecasting in Microsoft Dynamics 365 Business Central

-In this post, we’ll review the demand forecasting capabilities of Microsoft Dynamics 365 Business Central and NAV and give an overview of how EazyStock can provide additional functionality.
+In this post, we’ll review the demand forecasting capabilities of Microsoft Dynamics 365 Business Central and NAV and explain why it’s smart to use automation to make your forecasts as accurate as possible.

-The challenges of manual demand forecasting with Business Central and NAV
+The challenges of manual Business Central forecasting

 EazyStock’s additional demand forecasting capabilities